jamestiotio/not-too-acidic/README.md

-# not-too-acidic
+# Not Too Acidic
-A Collection/Set of Super/Very Old QuickBASIC Programs for Archival Purposes
+A Collection/Set of Super/Very Old QuickBASIC Programs for Archival Purposes.

+Wrote these in middle school/secondary school back in Indonesia.
+This archive just serves as a backup.